flyway/flywaydb.org/documentation/tutorials/check.md

 ## Introduction

-This is an enteprise feature, but the beta version is available to Teams users.
+The `check` command is currently in beta.
+This feature will be available in future products, but during the beta phase you can access it through your Flyway Teams or Redgate Deploy license.

-The new `check` command is run prior to migrating, to give us confidence in the state of the post-migration schema by producing a report.
+The new `check` command is run prior to migrating, to give you confidence by producing a report which allows you to better understand the consequences of your planned migrations.

 One or more of the following flags must be set, which determine what the report contains:

  - `-changes` produces a report of all the changes that will be applied to the schema in the next migration.
- - `-drift` produces a report showing objects in the schema which are not the result of any of the currently applied migrations, i.e. previous changes made outside of Flyway.
+ - `-drift` produces a report showing objects in the schema which are not the result of any of the currently applied migrations, i.e. changes made outside of Flyway.

-More information can be found [here](/documentation/command/check).
+More information can be found on [the check command page](/documentation/command/check).

 ## Download the latest Beta version of Flyway Enterprise CLI